CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 'Configuration' tab and clicking 'Edit'.
 Options include a pod's location, password, network zone.

-For Virsh pods, you can also change the default storage pool and two sliders are used to set *over commmit* ratios for CPU and memory resources.
-Over committed resources are those allocated beyond what's available to the pod.
+On Virsh pods, you can also change the default storage pool.
+Additionally, two sliders are used to set *over commmit* ratio multipliers for CPU and memory resources.

+Over committed resources are those allocated beyond what's available in the physical resource.
 These sliders allow you to strictly limit whether CPU and memory can be over committed, and to what extent.
+The input fields to the right of the sliders accept floating point values from 0 to 10, with a default value of 1.

+The following shows theoretical examples of these ratios and how they affect physical resource allocation:

+- `8 physical CPU cores  * 1 multiplier     = 8 virtual CPU cores`
+- `8 physical CPU cores  * 0.5 multiplier   = 4 virtual CPU cores`
+- `32 physical CPU cores * 10.0 multiplier  = 320 virtual CPU cores`
+- `128GB physical Memory  * 5.5 multiplier  = 704G virtual Memory`

 ![pod configuration][img__pod-compose-config]